parcheesime/data-collection-methods/scraping_101/readme.md

 ### Lesson 2: Reading & Respecting Websites (robots.txt)
 **Objective:**
-Students learn how to check if scraping is permitted on a site.
+Learn how to check if scraping is permitted on a site.

 **Content:**
 - Introduce `robots.txt` files and how to find them.